 Lane and Worsham

 The stadium is named for the late Edward H. Lane, a graduate of the university and a former member of the Board of Visitors.
-Lane headed an educational foundation project that raised more than $3 million for the original construction.
+Lane headed an educational foundation project which raised more than $3 million for the original construction.
 Lane’s personal donation was the first received by the fund.

 Before moving to Lane Stadium, Tech played its home games in Miles Stadium, which had a seating capacity of 17,000.
 The late Stuart K. Cassell proposed the new stadium as a part of a general plan for a number of new facilities for the school.